deboranis/debsmightyquiz/README.md

 <h3>Welcome to my Mighty Quiz!
 I decided to make this project as I remembered how lost I felt when I started studying front-end... those were trying times! :weary: I felt I would never grasp many of the concepts used for this very project, you see.
 Glad I was wrong!
 But maybe I can help you workout your brain a little, how about that? :wink: </h3>

-<h3>For Debs's Mighty Quiz, I used:
+<h3>Debs's Mighty Quiz is a mobile first app designed for 360px480 and 768x1024 screens.
+For its development, I used:
 <ul>
 <li>HTML</li>
 <li>CSS</li>